Souhan: Wolves vs. Wild rivalry is no contest

 Kaprizov is 27 and has not won a playoff series.
 Edwards is 22 and has won two.

-Next season, the second- and third-highest salaries on the Wolves' roster will belong to Rudy Gobert, the reigning NBA defensive player of the year, and Edwards, one of the league's best young players.
+Next season, the second- and third-highest salaries on the Wolves roster will belong to Rudy Gobert, a four-time NBA Defensive Player of the Year and three-time All-Star, and Edwards, one of the league's best young players.

 Next season, the second- and third-highest salaries on the Wild's roster will likely belong to Zach Parise and Ryan Suter, who, unlike the Wild, made the playoffs last season — Parise (as a late-season addition) for Colorado, Suter for Dallas.